Radon gas in buildings

 Radon testing in your workplace and school

-If your workplace is located in a high radon area on the EPA’s interactive radon workplace map, your employer must test the workplace for radon.
+If your workplace is located in a high radon area on the EPA’s interactive radon workplace map, your employer must test your workplace for radon.
 You can read more about radon testing in the workplace on the EPA’s website.

 The Department of Education arranges radon tests for schools.
 You can read more about radon testing in schools and find out how to check the radon levels of your school on the EPA's website.